OctopusDeploy/OctoProduct/chapter5/index.md

 ## Commit messages

-Commit messages capture the intention of source code edits, describing what changes were made and by whom.
+Commit messages capture the intention of source code edits, describing what changes were made and who made them.
 These messages can be invaluable when trying to understand at a low level what changes made it into a particular version of a package.

 ## Issue tracking

 Often source code commits are made to resolve an issue documented in a dedicated issue tracker.
-These issues provide a space for bugs to be described, discussed and tracked.
+These issues provide a space for bugs to be described, discussed, and tracked.
 Each issue is referenced by a unique identifier.

 Capturing the issue IDs that relate to changes in a package version, and any deployment that includes that package version, provides insight into the issues that were resolved in any given deployment.

 ## CI build logs

-A typical CI/CD pipeline will have a CI server that builds, tests and packages an application.
+A typical CI/CD pipeline will have a CI server that builds, tests, and packages an application.
 The log files for these builds contain a wealth of information such as which tests passed, which tests were ignored, which dependencies were included, and what packages were created.
 A link to the CI build from the deployment allows these log files to be quickly reviewed.

 ## Library dependencies